 With regard to law enforcement, not all drugs are treated equally.
 Both legal and illicit substances are separated into categories based on their perceived risks and medical benefits (or lack thereof).
 These categories developed by the Drug Enforcement Administration (DEA)—called schedules—play a significant role in dictating legal penalties on the federal level.
 Individual states may treat these drugs differently.
 See below for schedules and examples of drugs in those schedules.5-7

-Schedule I: Substances with a high potential for abuse and no medically recognized purpose.
+Schedule I: Substances with a strong potential for abuse and no medically recognized purpose.

-Schedule II: Drugs that have approved medical uses but still pose a high potential for abuse and dependence.
+Schedule II: Drugs that have approved medical uses but still have a strong potential for abuse and dependence.

 - Many opioid pain medications like Vicodin, OxyContin, and methadone.